Skip to content

 Two Bosch cold-climate heat pumps installed outside a Colorado home at dusk with snow on the ground

-UniColorado is a registered contractor for every program on this page.
+UniColorado Heating & Cooling is a registered contractor for all of the available rebate programs.
 We apply all qualifying rebates as upfront discounts on your invoice.
 You don't file paperwork or wait for reimbursement.
+Find the federal and Colorado heat pump rebate programs we participate in and how these can impact your new system estimate below.

 How Do Rebates Work?